-The University of Chicago is a residential campus for college students, and all students are required to live in on-campus housing for their first two academic years.
+The University of Chicago is a residential campus for college students, and all entering first-year students are required to live in on-campus housing for their first two academic years.
+Transfer students are required to live in housing for their first academic year at UChicago.
 Visit Housing & Residence Life for more detailed information about housing.

 A mix of personalities & interests

 Room assignments in the Houses are intentionally made so that each House includes a cross section of the University population, with students from various states and countries who have diverse academic and extracurricular interests.

 Consider your preferences